testsigma

 • To save time and money.
 You can save time and money by identifying and fixing defects and errors early in development.
 This is because fixing defects early on is less expensive than fixing them after the software has been released.

-In short, system testing is an important part of the software development process.
+In short, this testing is an important part of the software development process.
 It can ensure that the software meets all requirements, behaves as expected by the end users, and is of high quality.

 What is the Purpose of System Testing?